ignatandrei/RSCG_Examples/README.md

-# RSCG - 157 Examples of Roslyn Source Code Generators  / 13 created by Microsoft /
+# RSCG - 158 Examples of Roslyn Source Code Generators  / 13 created by Microsoft /

-## Latest Update : 2024-08-26 => 26 August 2024
+## Latest Update : 2024-09-17 => 17 September 2024

 If you want to see examples with code, please click  ***[List V2](https://ignatandrei.github.io/RSCG_Examples/v2/docs/List-of-RSCG)***